-RATED (value)

-quantity value assigned, generally by a manufacturer, to a specified operating condition of a component, device or equipment [IEV 151-04-03]
+3.3.1 RATED (value): quantity value assigned, generally by a manufacturer, for a specified operating condition of a component, device or equipment [IEV 151-04-03]

-RATING

-set of RATED values and operating conditions [IEV 151-04-04]
+3.3.2 RATING: set of RATED values and operating conditions [IEV 151-04-04]

-WORKING VOLTAGE

-highest r.m.s. value of the a.c. or d.c. voltage across any particular insulation which can occur when the equipment is supplied at RATED voltage
+3.3.3 WORKING VOLTAGE: highest r.m.s. value of the a.c. or d.c. voltage across any particular insulation which can occur when the equipment is supplied at RATED voltage